orionnelson/DlicenceZxingParse/README.txt

 CALLING WITHING THE GIVEN FOLDER
 Dlicence.py --image somelicence.jpg or png

-Takes licence and uses OpenCV to Find Barcode the barcode and crop to it Requires Zxing-master and some other things.
+Takes licence and uses OpenCV to Find a Barcode then crop to it Requires Zxing-master and some other things.

 pip install -r requirements.txt